TBI805/RecGRELA/README.md

 # RecGRELA

-This repository contains the reference code for the paper _[Gated Rotary-Enhanced Linear Attention for Long-term Sequential Recommendation]
+This repository contains the reference code for the paper **Gated Rotary-Enhanced Linear Attention for Long-term Sequential Recommendation**.

 ## 1. Overall
 <p align="center">